How to run your first meeting with your staff as a new manager

 Still feeling a little unsure of how to navigate your introduction meeting?
 Not to worry!
 Whether you’re just getting started with staff meetings, or looking to bring more structure to your scheduled times, meeting templates can help keep you on track.
 This helps you cover all your agenda items before your team meeting is over.

-Here’s an example of a first team meeting agenda template to help you visualize the structure of your staff meeting, and stay on track when the meeting is actually taking place.
+Here's an example of a first team meeting agenda template to help you visualize the structure of your meeting space, and stay on track when the meeting is actually taking place.

-1. Greet the team, introduce yourself, and ask your team to introduce themselves (5 mins)
+1. Greet the team, introduce yourself, and ask your new team members to introduce themselves.
+(5 mins)

-4. Ask about the team’s challenges and strengths, and their input on what they’d like to see change as you step into a management role, and what they’d like to stay the same (15 mins)
+4. Ask about the team's strengths and challenges, their input on what they'd like to see change as you step into a management role, and what they'd like to stay the same.
+(15 mins)

 How often should you run staff meetings?